ParmodKumar-tech/Task-Tracking-App/README.md

 # TaskTrack - Project & Task Management Application

-TaskTrack is a full-stack application that allows users to manage projects and track tasks.
+TaskTrack is a full-stack application that allows users to manage and track tasks.
 Built with React, Express, and PostgreSQL, this application provides a complete solution for personal task management.

 ## Features